LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/Integrations.md

     - **Response Data Variable Name**: Enter the name of the response data variable.
     - **Integration Type**: Select **FaaS**.
     - **Credential**: (Optional) If required, select the credential to be used to authorize the API call.
 You can select from all credentials added under your LivePerson account.
-    - **Function**: Select the function (`lambda`) that will be invoked via this integration.
+    - **Function**: Select the function (`lambda`) to invoke via this integration.
 You can select from all functions added under your LivePerson account.
     - **Version Number**: Deprecated.
 This field isn't used.
     - **FaaS User ID**: Enter your user ID for the [LivePerson Functions](liveperson-functions-overview.html) UI.
     - **Function Headers**: Add the necessary data in key/value pairs to pass into the request via the header.